Resistor

 - The Circuit Editor will open with an empty workspace.

+A circuit must be designed before simulation can begin.
 A device (the resistor), a DC Voltage Source and a Ground will be added to the circuit editor and connected together.

-4.2.1.1 Add Device
+4.2.1.1.
+Add the Device

 - Select the Device